oracle/python-oracledb/doc/src/api_manual/connect_params.rst

 .. attribute:: ConnectParams.retry_delay

     This read-only attribute is an integer that returns the number of seconds to wait before making a new connection attempt.
-The default value is 0.
+The default value is 1.

     This attribute is supported in both python-oracledb Thin and Thick modes.

+    .. versionchaged:: 2.3.0

+        The default value of this attribute was changed from 0 seconds to 1 second.

 .. attribute:: ConnectParams.sdu